Emptywastaken/Salifort-Turnover-/README.md

 The company invests in recruiting and training for each employee.
 A high turnover rate is causing extra expenses, thus it is important to determine underlying reasons for employees leaving.

 ## Data Understanding
-Saiip
-.
-The data consisted of approximately 408k unique trips and 18 features.
-The features included information on trip duration and destination, vendor used, toll information, and payment type.
-The bar chart below shows the breakdown of how many generous tippers (>20%) versus non-generous tippers that exist in the data set.
+The data consisted of approximately 12k unique(there were duplicated entries) employee evaluations and 10 features.
+The features included employee satisfaction, efficiency evaluation, amount of hours per month, tenure, number of concurrent projects, department, and salary range.
+16.7% of employees in the dataset left the company.

-## Step performed:
+## Steps performed:
 - Exploratory data analysis
 - Building & tuning machine learning model (decision tree, random forest, XGBoost)
 - Cross-validation